Analysis of Regularized Learning in Banach Spaces for Linear-functional Data: Notations and Preliminaries

 Obviously, Lemma \ref{Lm:CompactEquicontinuous} (b) is also equivalent that $\Funset$ is weakly* equicontinuous on all bounded subset of $\Banach$.

-\begin{remark} In this article, we will mix the notations of machine (statistical) learning in \cite{HuangLiuTanYe2020,XuYe2019} and topological vector spaces in \cite{Megginson1998,Zalinescu2002}.
-We mainly use the same symbol system in \cite{HuangLiuTanYe2020}, specially, the notation of generalized (input and output) data is denoted as $\left(\xi^{\ast},y\right)$.
-As in \cite[Definitions 2.1.8 and 2.1.26]{Megginson1998}, we use the theory of net and subnet to study the weak* properties of Banach spaces. \end{remark}
+\begin{remark} In this article, the notations of machine (statistical) learning in \cite{HuangLiuTanYe2020,XuYe2019} will be integrated with the notations of topological vector spaces in \cite{Megginson1998,Zalinescu2002}.
+We primarily utilize the symbol system outlined in \cite{HuangLiuTanYe2020}.
+Specifically, we denote input and output by $\left(\xi^{\ast},y\right)$.
+As stated in \cite[Definitions 2.1.8 and 2.1.26]{Megginson1998}, the theory of nets and subnets is utilized to study the weak* characteristics of Banach spaces. \end{remark}